How San Diego's Climate Affects Water Heater Performance

 Choosing a Water Heater Suiting the Weather in San Diego

-- Solar Water Heaters - Good for sunny weather in San Diego
+• Solar Water Heaters — Good for the sunny weather in San Diego

 Signs of Replacement for a Water Heater